Numerical Evolution of axisymmetric vacuum spacetimes: a code based on the Galerkin method: The Galerkin-Collocation approach

-where dot means derivative with respect to $u$ and $k=0,1..,N_r$, $j=0,1..,N_x$.
-Therefore the Bondi problem is reduced to a system of ordinary differential equations, or a dynamical system along with three sets of algebraic constraint equations.
-In order to integrate the Bondi equations, or equivalently, the dynamical system (\ref{eq18}), the initial conditions $a_{lm}(u_0),b_{lm}(u_0),c_{lm}(u_0),s_{lm}(u_0)$ must be given.
-To accomplish with such a task we have first to determine the Galerkin decomposition of the initial data $\gamma_0(r,x)=\gamma(u_0,r,x)$ that will fix the set of $a_{lm}(u_0)$.
-The initial values of the modal coefficients $b_{lm}(u_0)$ are determined using the first set of algebraic equations obtained from the projections indicated by (\ref{eq17}); considering these results, the second and third sets of algebraic equations determine all $c_{lm}(u_0)$ and $s_{lm}(u_0)$, respectively.
-In this way, using these initial modal coefficients the dynamical system (\ref{eq18}) determines the modal coefficients $a_{lm}$ in the next step, or in the next hypersurface $u+\delta u$, and the whole process repeats, providing, in this way the numerical solution of the system.
+where each $F_{kj}$ is a nonlinear function of the modes $a_{lm},b_{lm},s_{lm}$, the grid values of $\bar{\gamma},\bar{U},\bar{\beta},S$ and the grid values of their first derivatives with respect to $x$ and $y$.
+Therefore, the field equations are reduced to a system of ordinary differential equations for the modes $a_{kj}(u)$ and three sets of algebraic equations for the grid values $\bar{\beta}_{kj}$, $(\bar{U}_{,y})_{kj}$ and $S_{kj}$.
+These sets of algebraic equations together with the dynamical system (\ref{eq24}) were generated in Maple that allowed an efficient symbolic manipulation of the field equations.
+The evolution scheme starts with the initial data $\gamma_0(r,x)=\gamma(u_0,r,x)$ from which the initial modes $a_{lm}(u_0)$ are fixed.
+Solving the algebraic equations allows the determination of the approximate functions $\bar{\beta_a}$, $\bar{U_a}$ and $S_a$ at $u=u_0$.
+These functions provide the grid values and modes necessary to obtain the modes $a_{lm}$ in the next slice $u+\delta u$ using the dynamical system $(\ref{eq24})$.
+The process repeats generating, in this way, the numerical solution of the system.